molpopgen/fwdpp/README.md

 > CXXFLAGS=-I$HOME/include LDFLAGS=-L$HOME/lib ./configure<br>
 > make install<br>

-Any you can compile the examples as described above.
+And now you can compile the examples as described above.

 ##Examples